 Welcome to our Caring Bridge site.
 We are using it to get the word out and to keep our family and friends updated in one place.
 We appreciate all of your support, prayers and kind words.
 Thank you all so much for visiting our site and please keep sharing.

-My mom, Marianne Steichen, was diagnosed with Chronic Kidney Disease in 2005.
-When my sister Tori (12) was born my mom had a biopsy done which showed she had focal and segmental glomerular lesions.
+My mom, Marianne Steichen (born on September 13th, 1967), was diagnosed with Chronic Kidney Disease in 2005.
+When my sister Tori (16) was born my mom had a biopsy done which showed she had focal and segmental glomerular lesions.
 She was told at the time that she would someday need a kidney transplant.
 That time has now came.
-Her kidneys are functioning at 19% and she has officially been put on transplant list at Mayo Clinic.
+Her kidneys are functioning at 16% and she has officially been put on transplant list at Mayo Clinic.

 On June 26th, 2014 my stepdad Gary Steichen (44) was tragically taken from us too soon.
 Although, it has almost been 4 years we all still think about it daily.
 It truly breaks my heart watching my mom go through kidney disease without her number one caregiver/supporter.